-Have you ever just washed the bacon grease down the drain instead of disposing of it properly?
+Have you ever just washed bacon grease down the drain instead of disposing of it properly?
 I’ll admit it.
 I have.
 I keep a used jar with a lid under my sink to dispose of bacon grease or oil that I’ve cooked food in, but every once in a while, the lazy side of me wins out and I let it go down the disposal.

-This news is just what I need to make sure that I’ll dispose of my bacon grease and cooking oil properly all the time now.
+This news is just what I need to make sure I’ll dispose of my bacon grease and cooking oil properly all the time now.
 How about you?

 Editor's note: This story has been updated since it was originally published in August 2013.